nanomsg/nng/docs/ref/api/msg/nng_msg.md

 ### Message Size and Capacity

 The message size may be changed by use of the {{i:`nng_msg_realloc`}} function.
-This function will reallocate the underlying memory for the message referenced by _msgp_, preserving contents, to provide the new buffer, and return the new message in _msgp_.
+This function will reallocate the underlying memory for the message _msg_, preserving contents while doing so.
 If the new size is smaller than the original message, it will truncate the message, but not perform any allocations.
-If the new message is different, then the original is freed.
 If reallocation fails due to insufficient memory, then the original is left intact.

 If message growth is anticipated, the {{i:`nng_msg_reserve`}} function can be used